 In addition, you’ll consider waste and biomass as renewable technologies and how energy can be recovered from landfill and waste incineration.
 You’ll also gain a broader understanding of the contexts in which these technologies are emerging, including related legal, environmental and financial issues.

 With this foundation, you’ll specialise in areas that suit your interests and career ambitions through a choice of optional modules.
 You could focus on energy management and conservation, or how developments in engine technology are making transportation more fuel efficient, among other topics.

 Every student undertakes a research project that runs throughout the latter part of the year.
 This project allows you to apply what you’ve learned to a piece of research focusing on a real-world problem, and it can be used to explore and develop your specific interests.

 Throughout the research project, you’ll produce an independent study, reflecting the knowledge and skills you’ve acquired.
-This will enable you to gain experience of planning, executing and reporting a research work of the type you will undertake in an industrial or academic environment.
-You’ll also have access to some of the outstanding facilities in School of Chemical and Process Engineering.
+This will enable you to gain experience of planning, executing and reporting a research work of the type you’ll undertake in an industrial or academic environment.
+You’ll also have access to some of the outstanding facilities in the School of Chemical and Process Engineering.

 You’ll choose your topic — normally related to one of our world-class research areas — and work closely with your supervisor to apply what you’ve learned to a real-life problem.

 Previous projects have included:

 - Potential of marine biomass for production of chemicals and biofuels